-The mission of the Finance Committee is to provide a thorough and accurate oversight of all UNICON finance reports and transactions.
+The mission of the Finance Committee is to provide a thorough and accurate oversight of all UNICON finance reports and transactions, communicating and working with the full board to ensure the financial health of the consortium.
 Responsibilities include:

-- 1. Maintain the Finance Committee policy and procedures to include Antitrust/Competition Policy Appendix A - 2.
-Review the annual accountant report produced in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants - 3.
+- Maintain the Finance Committee policy and procedures to include Antitrust/Competition Policy - Appendix A - Review the annual accountant report produced in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants - 3.
 Monitor statement of assets, liabilities and fund balances - 4.
 Review and oversee current investments and investment strategies - 5.
 Monitor membership fees and make annual recommendations on their level - 6.
 Working with the Executive Director, provide the UNICON board with a committee report at each Board meeting - 7.
 Co-chair(s) to work effectively with other Finance Committee members to ensure they are actively involved and participative - 8.
-Co-chair(s) to maintain appropriate membership staffing for their respective committee
+Co-chair(s) to maintain appropriate membership staffing for their respective committee - 9.
+The Finance Committee provides recommendations for increases in UNICON member dues.